My favourite music festivals in the world

 As the saying goes “ Great things come in small packages”.
 This is my favourite festival on the planet, hands down.
 With a strict “No Dickheads” policy, and, excellent line-ups, and no major sponsors.
 Meredith feels like a massive party on your mate’s farm in the bush.
 If you find yourself in Australia – get to this one.

 Info/ tickets: www.mmf.com.au

-- Raise your boot to your favourite act of the festival – the traditional way of showing your appreciation for a band that has just killed it on stage.
+- Raise your boot (yes, literally) to your favourite act of the festival – the traditional method of showing your appreciation for a band that just nailed their set!

 Bloodstock Open Air, UK

-There are bigger metal festivals on the planet – but Bloodstock is all about bringing the community together, its smaller, there are somehow less assholes (technical term) than Download, this one is all about the music (oh, and the metal Karaoke).
-The line ups are impeccable – and you can spend a weekend in the English country side listening to the finest metal on the planet.
+There are bigger metal festivals on the planet – but Bloodstock is all about bringing the community together, it’s smaller, there are somehow fewer assholes (technical term) than Download, this one is all about the music (oh, and the metal Karaoke).
+The line ups are impeccable – and you can spend a weekend in the English countryside listening to the finest metal on the planet.

 Location: Catton Park, Derbyshire